🔼The name YHWH: Summary

 You can't see "things" like war or virtue or love and so people who have no written words, have no words for abstract things, and therefore have no conscious thoughts about any of these things.
 That means that the written word "love" functions in exactly the same way as a visible object: it gives a "tangible" body to an incorporate entity, so that a contemplative mind can juggle it around as if it were a physical thing (hence John 1:14).
 That's not to say that people without script have no thoughts about abstract ideas.
 They do, but they have thoughts about abstract ideas the way the wordless-walker walks though the yellow woods: mostly incapable of keeping things apart and seeing paths and seeing depth.

-• Consciousness requires a brain of some sort: all animals are conscious to some degree.
-Consciousness is that which allows a brain to imagine the world at large.
+- Consciousness requires a brain of some sort: all animals are conscious to some degree.
+Consciousness is that which allows a brain to manage data and literally imagine the world at large.
 All consciousness is imagination, i.e. making an image, making a "portable" map-like reproduction of a much greater original.

-• Conscious thought is thought-in-words; it requires language.
+- Conscious thought is thought-in-words; it requires language.
 Language is like an island of dry land that sits atop the vast ocean of consciousness.
-A "word" is a symbolic que, an instruction or a bit of code.
+A "word" is a symbolic cue, an instruction or a bit of code.
 Its function is to tell the mind what to imagine.
 When the mind detects the word, it generates the corresponding picture.

-• Abstract thought is thought about real-but-invisible concepts.
-Abstract thought requires script.
+- Abstract thought is thought about real-but-invisible concepts.
+Abstract thought requires script, which means quite literally that script provides a kind of augmented reality view that's layered on top of the world that animals can see, and that makes visible the reality that is invisible to animals.
 Script gives incorporate entities a "real" body, and allows incorporate entities to live among corporate entities, in a vast landscape that is peopled by words.
 In a world made of text, real things and abstract things live in harmony, side by side.
-Abstract concepts are labels for invisible and unmeasurable categories, whose effect are measurable (concepts like war, love, soul, God, faith: see Hebrews 11:1).
+Abstract concepts are labels for invisible and unmeasurable categories, whose effect are measurable (concepts like covenant, war, love, soul, God, faith: see Hebrews 11:1).

 🔼The bodies of angels

 The more abstract an entity is, the more sophisticated our words need to be to describe them and give them a body for our minds to handle.
 God (and here's the grand unveiling), has zero physical presence in our world, which means that God is a hundred percent abstract.
 Even without script, God can be intuitively perceived (Genesis 4:26), but only the way the wordless-walker experienced the forest.
-God can only be consciously known, and thus interacted with, by means of the written word (Hebrews 1:3, Colossians 1:15).
+God can only be consciously known, and thus interacted with, by means of the written word (hence John 14:6, and see Hebrews 1:3 and Colossians 1:15).

 This means that in a weird and marvelous way, all text is like a magic mirror in which we readers don't see ourselves but the very Creator (Psalm 12:6, 2 Timothy 3:16, 1 Corinthians 13:12).